 Independent Living vs. CCRCs

 Continuing Care Retirement Communities (CCRCs) offer a combination of independent living apartments, assisted living units and skilled nursing care rooms all available on one campus.
 Unlike an independent living community which typically offers no daily living assistance services or skilled nursing, CCRC residents can transition to other areas within the community that will serve their increasing care needs.
-The demand for CCRCs continues to increase as the number of people reaching retirement age rises.
+The demand for CCRCs continues to grow as the number of people reaching retirement age rises.
 CCRCs have evolved over the past several years and offer enticing service packages and entrance-fee options.
 Providing 24-hour staff and security, gourmet meals, religious, social and leisure activities, housekeeping, laundry, transportation, wellness and fitness programs, CCRCs are an attractive all-inclusive housing option for seniors.

 CCRCs are governed by state regulations in most states, and typically are classified as an insurance model and governed by the state department of insurance.
 Each of the components making up a CCRC are subject to separate regulations - the housing units may be regulated at the local level, the assisted living regulated by the state, and the nursing home portion of the community is governed by state and federal regulations.

-What Are the Costs of Independent Living?
+Costs of Independent Living

 Independent living costs significantly less than a CCRC, a nursing home, or even assisted living.
 The monthly fees for independent living vary mainly due to size and location, with the average cost ranging from $1,500 to $3,500 per month.
 Some communities require an entrance fee, also called a "buy-in" fee, while others only require monthly rent.
-Similar to any long-term-care option, independent living costs and options vary by area - it is important to explore each facility, ask questions and read over agreements carefully to be sure the community offers what is desired.
+Like any long-term-care option, independent living costs and options vary by area - it is important to explore each facility, ask questions and read over agreements carefully to be sure the community offers what is desired.

-How to Pay for Independent Living?
+How to Pay for Independent Living